Leading Cancer Treatment Recommendations from NCCN Now Available in French | German | Italian | Portuguese | Russian | and Spanish

-The National Comprehensive Cancer Network® (NCCN®) today announced the availability of multiple non-English language versions of NCCN Guidelines® for several high-incidence Cancer types.
-Expert Recommendations in French, German, Italian, Portuguese, Russian, and Spanish can all be accessed for free at NCCN.org/global or via the free Virtual Library of NCCN Guidelines®App.
-NCCN is devoted to defining and advancing ...
-Leggi su liberoquotidiano
+The National Comprehensive Cancer Network®, NCCN®, today announced the availability of multiple non-English language versions of NCCN Guidelines® for several high-incidence ...
+Leggi su cataniaoggi

-The National Comprehensive Cancer Network® (NCCN®) today announced the availability of multiple non-English language versions of NCCN Guidelines® for several high-incidence Cancer types.
-Expert Recommendations in French, German, Italian, Portuguese, Russian, and Spanish can all be accessed for free at NCCN.org/global or via the free Virtual Library of NCCN Guidelines®App.
-NCCN is devoted to defining and advancing ...
-Leggi su liberoquotidiano
+The National Comprehensive Cancer Network®, NCCN®, today announced the availability of multiple non-English language versions of NCCN Guidelines® for several high-incidence ...
+Leggi su cataniaoggi

+Ultime Notizie dalla rete : Leading CancerLeading Cancer Treatment Recommendations from NCCN Now Available in French, German, Italian, Portuguese, Russian, and Spanish

+Gold standard clinical practice guidelines in oncology translated for greater global accessibility; free online at NCCN.org/global.PLYMOUTH MEETING, Pennsylvania, Sept.
+3, 2020 /PRNewswire/ -- The Nat ...

 Effectiveness and efficiency of targeted intra-operative single dose radiotherapy for breast cancer patients confirmed New long-term results from the international TARGIT-A breast cancer study, based ...